 Our certificate program appeals to a wide variety of learners, including current and prospective university students and those interested in the public, not-for-profit and non-governmental sectors.
-It is designed for those who are interested in learning about the history, cultures, languages, beliefs and experiences of Aboriginal and Indigenous peoples.
+It is designed for those who are interested in learning about the history, cultures, languages, beliefs and experiences of Indigenous peoples.

 Courses will cover subject areas such as archaeology, anthropology, history, literature and political science.

 As part of the Certificate in Indigenous Studies students must successfully complete a 3-credit-hour foundation course at the 1000-level.
 It is anticipated that the foundation course will be taken at the beginning of the program.
 As part of their course selections, students are encouraged to complete courses that emphasize the origins and histories of Indigenous peoples as well as courses that emphasize contemporary issues of Indigenous peoples.

 The Certificate in Indigenous Studies consists of 21 credit hours as prescribed below: